dalexb87/mvc-report/README.md

 Launching the website locally (localhost)
 =========================================

-1. Open your terminal and nagivate to the root of the public folder
+1. Open your terminal and nagivate to the root of the downloaded folder (i.e. mvc-report)
 2. Type the following command php -S localhost:8888 -t public and hit enter
 3. A local webserver should now be started
 4. Open your browser and go to the following adress http://localhost:8888/